The Han Solo Adventures: Han Solo at Stars' End

 Han Solo at Stars' End is the first book of the trilogy.
 It was published in 1979.
-In UK editions of the novel, the character name Bollux was changed to Zollux, as the original name sounds like the word bollocks, which is regarded as profanity in the UK.
+In UK editions of the novel, the character name Bollux was changed to Zollux, as the original name sounds like the word bollocks, which is regarded as profanity in the UK, meaning "testicles" or more colloquially, nonsense or something low quality.

 Discovering that they need a special waiver in order to operate the Millennium Falcon within the Corporate Sector without running afoul of the authorities, Han Solo and Chewbacca attempt to get in touch with Doc, an outlaw technician.
 However, Doc's daughter Jessa informs them that her father has vanished, presumably abducted.

 Han works out a deal with Jessa: in exchange for the waiver and upgrades to the Falcon, he and Chewbacca will help out in the effort to discover what happened to Doc and other enemies of the Corporate Sector Authority, a capitalistic and authoritarian organization.
 As part of this effort, Han and Chewbacca escort the droid Bollux to the agricultural planet of Orron III, where they meet with Rekkon, the leader of the missing persons search.
 Blue Max, a small computer probe hidden away in Bollux's chest cavity, is able to infiltrate the Authority's computer network and begin searching for the location of the abductees.
 However, Rekkon's small group has been compromised by a traitor, and their activities are discovered.
 During the group's attempt to escape the planet, Chewbacca is captured by the Authority.

 Han and the others manage to escape the planet aboard the Falcon.
 During liftoff, the traitor shoots Rekkon and destroys the data that Blue Max gathered.
 Before dying, Rekkon is able to leave the words "Stars' End, Mytus VII" scrawled on the Falcon's game table.
 Han realizes that this must be the location of the Authority's prison facility.
 Han uses this information in a canary trap to reveal the traitor, and jettisons him into hyperspace.
 Han and the remaining members of Rekkon's group fly to Stars' End.
 Masquerading as interstellar entertainers, they infiltrate the facility and rescue their friends, including Doc and Chewbacca.
 The facility is destroyed, along with the administrator and most of the staff, in the escape.